-As a member of the OSCE Minsk Group, Germany supports the Co-Chairs’ efforts to negotiate in the Nagorno-Karabach conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
-Germany is encouraging Armenia and Turkey to continue the process of rapprochement, which began in 2009 but is now faltering.
-Germany supports this process at civil-society level through a reconciliation project implemented by the German Adult Education Association.
+As a member of the OSCE (Organization for Security and Co-operation in Europe) Minsk Group, Germany supports the Minsk Group Co-Chairs’ efforts to negotiate in the Nagorno-Karabakh conflict between Armenia and Azerbaijan, calling for de-escalation and urging both sides to show greater willingness to compromise.
+Germany is encouraging Armenia and Turkey to continue the process of rapprochement which began in 2009 but has now stalled.
+Germany supports this process at civil-society level by funding cross-border reconciliation projects.

-In development cooperation, Germany is Armenia’s second most important bilateral donor, after the United States.
-At the intergovernmental negotiations on development cooperation held in November 2012, Germany pledged as much as EUR 112.75 million in Financial Cooperation as well as up to EUR 33.75 million for Technical Cooperation projects.
-Since 2010, German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) is conducted purely through regional programmes under the Federal Government’s Caucasus Initiative.
-Priority areas of the Caucasus Initiative are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.
+Since 2010, official German development cooperation with the Southern Caucasus region (Armenia, Azerbaijan and Georgia) has been conducted exclusively through regional programmes under the Federal Government’s Caucasus Initiative.
+The Caucasus Initiative priorities are sustainable economic development, energy, the environment, developing democracy and the rule of law and strengthening local administration.

-Ongoing German development cooperation projects with Armenia therefore focus on promoting small and medium-sized companies, developing and reforming Armenia’s financial sector, improving energy efficiency, promoting renewable energy and regional power exchange, sustainable management of natural resources and the establishment of nature conservation areas.
-Efforts to promote democracy and the rule of law focus on creating a functioning independent judiciary by providing expert advice on legislation, jurisprudence and application of the law.
-Other goals are developing democracy at local level and administrative decentralisation, more efficient public finance management and promoting civil-society participation in political decision-making processes.
-In addition, there are projects aimed at modernising water, sanitation and waste-management infrastructure.
+Ongoing German development cooperation projects with Armenia therefore concentrate on supporting small and medium-sized enterprises, developing and reforming the financial sector, improving energy efficiency, promoting renewable energy and regional power exchange, the sustainable management of natural resources and the establishment of nature conservation areas.
+Efforts to promote democracy and the rule of law focus on creating a functioning, independent legal and judicial system by providing expert advice on legislation, jurisprudence and application of the law.
+Other goals are the development of democracy at local level, administrative decentralisation, more efficient public finance management and the promotion of civil-society participation in political decision-making processes.
+In addition, there are projects aimed at modernising the water, sanitation and waste-management infrastructure.

-Armenians mainly derive their sense of identity from their ancient and history-steeped culture.
+Armenians derive their sense of identity in large part from their ancient culture steeped in history.
 Culture is therefore an important factor in bilateral relations.
-The main goal of Germany’s cultural and education policy in Armenia is to promote German as a foreign language at both school and university level.
+The main goal of Germany’s cultural relations and education policy in Armenia is to promote German as a foreign language at both school and university level.

-The German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA) have their own German staff working in Armenia.
-The language learning centre in Yerevan, which commenced operation in early 2012, also includes a German Reading Room and the office of a Goethe Institute Expert Consultant for Teaching German.
-Literary, musical and other events, which are organised in cooperation with the Tbilisi/Georgia-based Goethe Institute that serves Armenia and the German Embassy in Yerevan, are designed to convey a modern and realistic picture of Germany and intensify contacts between those active in the cultural sector on both sides.
+The German Academic Exchange Service (DAAD) and the Federal Office of Administration - Central Agency for Schools Abroad (ZfA) have their own German staff working in Armenia.
+The language centre in Yerevan, which opened in early 2012, also includes a German reading room and the office of a Goethe-Institut consultant for teaching German.
+Literary, musical and other events, which are organised in cooperation with the Goethe-Institut in Tbilisi/Georgia, which serves Armenia, and the German Embassy in Yerevan, are designed to convey a modern and realistic picture of Germany and intensify contacts between those active in the cultural sector in the two countries.